 OUR MISSION

-Our mission is to ease the burden of day to day life for families facing all phases of a pediatric cancer diagnosis.
+To ease the burden of day to day life for families facing all phases of a pediatric cancer diagnosis.

 Unlike most pediatric cancer organizations, FGP’s focus is on the parents.
 Our philosophy is that by alleviating the day-to-day stress through emotional and financial support, we are providing these caregivers with more time and less stress allowing them to better support their families during these difficult times.